Sennheiser IE 100 Pro Frequency Response

 **3. Treble Detail

-While the IE 100 Pro’s frequency response extends to 18 kHz, it does not reach the full 20 kHz range found in some high-end IEMs.
-However, the treble frequencies it does reproduce are clear and detailed.
-This ensures that high hats, cymbals, and other high-frequency elements are well-defined, though they may not have the extreme top-end sparkle of more extended models.
+The IE 100 Pro frequency response extends up to 18 kHz, therefore it does not reach that full 20 kHz range that might be found in some high-end IEMs.
+However, whatever treble frequencies it produces remain all clear and detailed; this means highs like high hats, cymbals, and even other feathery touches to high frequencies will be sufficiently well-defined but may perhaps not have the top-end sparkle of those with greater extension.

 Frequency Response Curve

-The frequency response curve of the Sennheiser IE 100 Pro is designed to offer a balanced sound profile.
-The curve is relatively flat, indicating that there is no extreme emphasis or attenuation in any particular frequency range.
-This design is ideal for professional use where accuracy and neutrality are crucial.
+The frequency response of the Sennheiser IE 100 Pro is intended to lend itself to a balanced sound profile.
+The curve tends to be rather flat, indicating no huge importance or neglect given to any specific frequency band.
+This tends to be very useful in professional settings where accuracy and neutrality are important.

 Sennheiser IE 400 Pro and IE 500 Pro